Trappola: Rules

 The earliest surviving rules were recorded by Gerolamo Cardano in his 1564 Liber de Ludo Aleae.
-Trappola, in its original form, is a game for 2 players, the dealer and an opponent, with 9 cards dealt to each player in batches of four and then five.
-The opponent, if not satisfied with his cards, may discard them face up on the table and take in its place the first nine cards of the stock.
-If still not satisfied, he may do the same thing again, but must then play with the last nine cards taken from the stock.
-If he leaves any, the dealer may then exercise the same option either once or twice, depending on how many cards remain.
+Trappola, in its original form, is a game for 2 players, the dealer and an opponent, with 9 cards dealt to each player in batches of five and then four.
+The opponent, if not satisfied with his cards, may discard them face up on the table and take in their place the first nine cards of the stock.
+If still not satisfied, they may do the same thing again, but must then play with the last nine cards taken from the stock.
+If they leave any, the dealer may then exercise the same option either once or twice, depending on how many cards remain.
 Exposed discards may not be taken up during the play.

 The cards are ranked from highest to lowest: A K C J 10 9 8 7 2 in each suit.
-A player holding three or four Aces, Kings, Cavaliers and Jacks, or Deuces, may declare them any time before playing one of them to a trick, provided that, having only three, he has not already captured the fourth in a trick.
-He needs to say no more than "three" or "four", as the case may be, unless they are Aces, when he must add "Aces" to his declaration.
-The appropriate scores are not made until the trick-play is over.
+A player holding three or four Aces, Kings, Cavaliers, Jacks, or Deuces, may declare them any time before playing one of them to a trick, provided that, having only three, they have not already captured the fourth in a trick.
+The player does not specify their rank but only declares 'three figures' or 'four figures', except in the case of aces, where they explicitly declare 3 or 4 aces.
+The player doesn't have to show the cards nor disclose their suits.
+Because a declaration of figures in the case of them being deuces will carry different points then if they were Kings, Cavaliers or Jacks, this declaration is scored only when the trick-play is over and it is evident which was the case.

 The opponent leads to the first trick, and the winner of this trick then leads to the next.
 Suit must be followed if possible, otherwise any card may be played.
 A trick is taken by the highest card of the suit led.